-Similar to other food and beverage ("F&B") businesses, our Specialty Restaurants and Food Services segment had been adversely affected by the pandemic.
-As F&B are considered an essential service, we could operate during the Circuit Breaker, albeit with delivery and takeaway only.
+Similar to other food and beverage ("F&B") businesses, our Specialty Restaurants and Food Services segment has been adversely affected by the COVID-19 pandemic.
+In 2021, restrictions on the number of guests per table and safe management measures for dining out continued to plague the F&B industry.
+The Specialty Restaurants and Food Services segment remained relatively stable year-on-year, posting a revenue of \$\$809,000 in FY 2021.

+THANYING RESTAURANT, SINGAPORE

 We had collaborated with several e-commerce platforms and delivery partners to promote our takeaway and delivery options at both our restaurants - our flagship Thanying Restaurant Singapore and Silk Road Restaurant.
+Discounts were also offered for self pick-ups at the restaurants to encourage sales.

-Subsequently, we were allowed to reinstate dine-in services with a maximum group size of five, and towards the end of 2020, to eight persons.
-This has helped to increase the business volume.
-Separately, to drive other sources of revenue due to the absence of tourists, we had adjusted the menu at both restaurants to better cater to the taste and preference of local consumers.
-This included special offers and festive menus to attract locals who were unable to travel out of
+Separately, to drive other sources of revenue due to the absence of tourists and corporate guests, we had adjusted the menus at both restaurants to better cater to the taste and preference of local consumers working from home.
+F&B promotions and festive menus were also offered to cater to the increased demand during festive periods.